swt30/thesis/chapters/01-introduction/01-introduction.md

 ### Interior structures are the new frontier

-As atmospheric characterisation techniques improve, a new question of naturally arose: what lies beneath the atmosphere?
+As atmospheric characterisation techniques improve, a new question has naturally arisen: what lies beneath the atmosphere?
 We care about planetary interiors because they are linked to the formation history of the planet, because they are shaped by and shape the planetary atmosphere and because they are key to answering questions about habitability.^[@Sotin2010]
 Understanding these exoplanets also allows us to place our own Earth into context: how unique are we?
 We therefore seek to understand, if not the interiors of individual exoplanets, at least something about broad classes of planets.